nodejs/node/deps/npm/doc/misc/npm-disputes.md

 1. `npm owner ls foo`.
 This will tell Joe the email address of the owner (Bob).
 2. Joe emails Bob, explaining the situation **as respectfully as possible**, and what he would like to do with the module name.
-He adds isaacs <i@izs.me> to the CC list of the email.
+He adds the npm support staff <support@npmjs.com> to the CC list of the email.
 Mention in the email that Bob can run `npm owner add joe foo` to add Joe as an owner of the `foo` package.
-3. After a reasonable amount of time, if Bob has not responded, or if Bob and Joe can't come to any sort of resolution, email isaacs
+3. After a reasonable amount of time, if Bob has not responded, or if Bob and Joe can't come to any sort of resolution, email support
-   <i@izs.me> and we'll sort it out.  ("Reasonable" is usually about 4
+   <support@npmjs.com> and we'll sort it out.  ("Reasonable" is
-   weeks, but extra time is allowed around common holidays.)
+   usually at least 4 weeks, but extra time is allowed around common holidays.)

 ## REASONING